 follow you.
 Use the bars to mark the spot where obstacles go.

-- A-frame, dog walk, teeter, ascending spread, chute, weaves – use 2 bars as a T. The top of the T is the beginning of the obstacle (down edge of teeter, chute entrance, low end of ascending spread, etc).
+- A-frame, dog walk, teeter, ascending spread, weaves – use 2 bars as a T. The top of the T is the beginning of the obstacle (down edge of teeter, low end of ascending spread, etc).
 The other line of the T is the direction of the obstacle in the course, that is where the dog is supposed to go.

 - Table – use 2 bars to mark a corner of the table